-Compared to other formalities formalisms, our study aims more to characterize the leakage of individual identifying characterizing information.
-Differential privacy formality, for example, aims at proposing release mechanisms for statistical databases where the mechanism guarantees that queries return results such that the probability of identifying a specific individual's contribution to the result is vanishingly small.
-In order to maximize the utility of the biological data, it is, however, it is necessary to analyze the pointssources of sensitive information leakage so that one can design the utility maximizing release mechanisms [22].[22].
-Our study contributes to quantifying the individual identifying information leakage.
+Compared to other formalisms, our study aims to develop and build on other studies for quantifying the information leakage and help setup a framework for analysis of the leakage of individual characterizing information.
+Differential privacy, for example, aims at proposing release mechanisms for statistical databases where the mechanism guarantees that queries return results such that the probability of identifying a specific individual's contribution to the result is vanishingly small.
+In order to maximize the utility of the biological data, however, it is necessary to analyze the sources of sensitive information leakage so that one can design the utility maximizing release mechanisms [34].
+The metrics that we presented can be used to analyze the correlative structures as the sources and quantify the risk and amount of leakage associated with these sources.